sbt/website/src/reference/02-DetailTopics/02-Configuration/14-Testing.md

 Support for JUnit5 is provided by [sbt-jupiter-interface](https://github.com/sbt/sbt-jupiter-interface).
-To add JUnit Jupiter support into your project, add the sbt-jupiter-interface dependency in your project's main build.sbt file.
+To add JUnit Jupiter support into your project, add the jupiter-interface dependency in your project's main build.sbt file.

 ```scala
 libraryDependencies += "net.aichler" % "jupiter-interface" % "0.9.0" % Test
 ```

-and the plugin to your project/plugins.sbt
+and the sbt-jupiter-interface plugin to your project/plugins.sbt

 ```scala
 addSbtPlugin("net.aichler" % "sbt-jupiter-interface" % "0.9.0")